-Getting a new hair color is always exciting, but dyeing your hair at home tends to be a messy process—and if you’ve done it, then you’re probably familiar with that special brand of terror that comes when you can’t figure out how to get the excess hair dye off your skin.
+Scoring a brand new hair color at home is always exciting, but dyeing your hair at home tends to be a messy process—and if you’ve done it, then you’re probably familiar with that special brand of terror that comes when you can’t figure out how to get the excess hair dye off your skin.

 So what are we supposed to do when we want to color our hair at home but not deal with dyed skin, too?
 Prevention is key.
 Plus, you can use products you can find in your own home to get rid of the dye.
 Follow the tips below to learn how to get hair dye off your skin, and you’ll never be afraid of a DIY dye job ever again.